ml22826/Ubuntu/README.md

 ```SQL
 CREATE DATABASE ubuntu;
 ```
-Import the SQL file into the db
+Import the SQL file into the db (ubuntu.sql file)

-Use genome_data_export1.sql first

-If it doesn't work try the other ones.

 Import the file to the DB:
 ```bash